-Both 4WDM and CWDM4 belong to 100G QSFP28 series optical transceiver, and are certainly related to WDM (wavelength division multiplexing)tech.
-Maybe there are still people confused of what differences between QSFP28 4WDM and QSFP28 CWDM4 optical transceiver are.
-Then in this article, a comparison between them will be made by Gigalight.
+Both 4WDM and CWDM4 belong to 100G QSFP28 series optical transceiver and are certainly related to WDM (wavelength division multiplexing)tech.
+Maybe there are still people confused about what differences between QSFP28 4WDM and QSFP28 CWDM4 optical transceiver are.

 An Introduction to 100G QSFP28 4WDM Optical Transceiver